-FAIRBANKS, Alaska -- The mayor of Alaska's second-largest city vetoed a new local law Friday that gave sweeping equal rights protections to the LGBTQ community — just days after the City Council approved it.
+FAIRBANKS, Alaska -- The mayor of Alaska's second-largest city vetoed a new local law that gave sweeping equal rights protections to the LGBTQ community.

-Fairbanks Mayor Jim Matherly said he hopes to put the issue on the ballot in October and let voting residents decide, the Fairbanks Daily News-Miner reported Friday.
+Fairbanks Mayor Jim Matherly says he hopes to put the issue on the ballot in October and let voting residents decide.

 Supporters of the measure were planning to hold a vigil Friday night in Fairbanks.

 Among them is Hayden Nevill, who said the veto "gives our neighbors a license to treat us poorly."